 One of the most crucial steps in recovery is what happens after you complete an addiction treatment program.
 You may feel confident about a drug or alcohol-free lifestyle while in treatment, but refraining from drug or alcohol use in the “real world” can be a challenging obstacle to overcome.
 Unfortunately, some people succumb to the pressure and suffer a relapse.
 A relapse is defined as falling back into old patterns of behavior.
 In this context, relapse means reverting back to drug or alcohol abuse.

 At Alina Lodge in New Jersey, our relapse prevention therapy program is an essential component of addiction recovery.
 It is crucial for people who have completed addiction treatment to be ready to face the daunting task of remaining drug and alcohol-free.
 If you are determined to remain sober, our relapse prevention therapy program can give you the skills and strategies to continue your recovery for years to come.
+Reach out to our admissions team to learn more about our therapy programs in Blairstown, New Jersey.

 What Causes a Relapse?